QuanAnhHoang/Secret-Key-Guesser/README.md

 ### 6. Termination
 - The loop terminates when totalCorrect == KEY_LENGTH, meaning all positions have been correctly identified.
 - The secret key is then printed.

+## Time Complexity

+Let:
+- N be the length of the secret key (16 in this case).
+- C be the number of possible characters for each position (4 in this case).

+### Best Case
+- The secret key is composed entirely of the default character (e.g., 'R').
+- The initial guess correctly identifies all positions.
+- Total guesses: 1.

+### Worst Case
+- Each position takes the maximum number of tries to confirm.
+- For each position, we may need to try up to 𝐶−1 substitutions.

+### Approximate Calculations

+- Initialization Guess: 1 guess.

+- Iterative Refinement: For each of the N positions, in the worst case, we might need up to C−1 guesses.
+Total guesses in this phase: (C−1)⋅N.

+- Resolve Remaining Positions (Brute Force): If the progress in iterative refinement stalls, for the remaining positions, we might need to try up to C guesses each.
+Total guesses in this phase: up to C⋅N.

+#### The time complexity is O(N⋅C), as the dominant factor is the nested loops over positions and possible characters.

 ***